COSCO Shipping: COSCO Shipping Holdings

 COSCO Shipping Holdings Co., Ltd., formerly China COSCO Holdings Company Limited was established in the People's Republic of China in 2005.
-It is the listed flagship and a subsidiary of China Ocean Shipping (Group) Company ("COSCO Group"), the largest integrated shipping company in China and the second largest in the world.
+It is the listed flagship and a subsidiary of China Ocean Shipping (Group) Company ("COSCO Group"), the largest integrated shipping company in China.

 China COSCO Holdings provides a wide range of container shipping, dry bulk shipping, third party logistics, freight forwarding, Terminal and container leasing domestically and internationally.
 It is headquartered in Shanghai.

 History

-On 30 June 2005, its H shares were listed on the Hong Kong Stock Exchange.
-On 26 June 2007, its A shares were listed on the Shanghai Stock Exchange.
+In June 2005, its H shares were listed on the Hong Kong Stock Exchange.
+In June 2007, its A shares were listed on the Shanghai Stock Exchange.

 China COSCO recorded a loss for financial years 2011 and 2012 and could face a delisting from the Shanghai Stock Exchange if it made a loss for the third consecutive year.
-On 27 March 2013, China COSCO recorded a profit of RMB 235.47 million for the 2013 financial year and avoided the possible delisting.
+In March 2013, China COSCO recorded a profit of RMB 235.47 million for the 2013 financial year and avoided the possible delisting.

 Reorganization and asset restructuring

 In December 2015, COSCO Group underwent a major reorganisation with China Shipping Group to form the new China COSCO Shipping Corporation Limited.

-As part of the reorganization, China COSCO would sell 100% of equity interest in China COSCO Bulk Shipping (Group) Co., Ltd. to COSCO Group, representing the disposal of its dry bulk shipping business.
-After the reorganization, China COSCO would focus on the container shipping business.
+As part of the reorganization, China COSCO sold 100% of equity interest in China COSCO Bulk Shipping (Group) Co., Ltd. to COSCO Group, representing the disposal of its dry bulk shipping business.
+After the reorganization, China COSCO focused on the container shipping business.

-In addition, China COSCO would buy certain amount of equity interest of a total of 30 onshore agency companies from China Shipping Container Lines ("CSCL") and its subsidiary.
-China COSCO would also enter into a lease agreement with CSCL, under which it would lease the vessels and containers owned or operated by the latter.
-After the transaction and agreement, China COSCO would acquire the container services-related assets previously owned by CSCL, and become one of the world's leading container shipping and terminal service providers.
+China COSCO bought a certain amount of equity interest of 30 onshore agency companies from China Shipping Container Lines ("CSCL") and its subsidiary.
+China COSCO entered into a lease agreement with CSCL, to lease the vessels and containers owned or operated by CSCL.
+After the transaction and agreement, China COSCO acquired the container services-related assets previously owned by CSCL, and became one of the world's leading container shipping and terminal service providers.